WESTERN CIVILIZATION 104A--SELF-PACED

 DIRECTIONS FOR COMPLETING COURSE WORK:

 I suspect that since you are reading this you have enrolled in Western Civilization 104A--Self-Paced.
 This site includes a course description, a course outline, a course assignment sheet, a list of lecture notes and other assorted handouts used in the regular Western Civilization class.
+You will need to fill out a form Online to verify your registration: Instructor's Course Registration.
+If I fail to receive this form I will list you as a no show.
+You may complete this course at your leisure--of course that means by the end of the semester.

-You may complete this course at your leisure-of course that means by the end of the semester.
-The sheet you took out of the envelope on my door jam says “GUIDELINES.”
+This page should provide you with all the information needed to complete your specific tasks.
+At the bottom of this page you will find a GUIDELINE FOR COMPLETION that provides you with a guideline as to when I expect you to complete the assignments and the exams.
 Guidelines are not specific due dates, but a concept of what needs to be done and when to complete this course in one semester.
 The preferred way of turning in the required assignments is via e-mail.
-Send them to me at akirshner@ohlone.edu.
+Send the material to me at akirshner@ohlone.edu.
 Either attach them as a Word or PDF document or copy and insert them in the body of the e-mail.
-DO NOT send Works or Word Perfect attachments.
+DO NOT send Works or Word Perfect attachments or any other format but word.
 I will be posting grades evey few weeks on the internet at

-http:// www.ohlone.edu/ people/akirshner/gradeswc.html and
+http:// www2.ohlone.edu/ people/akirshner/gradeswc.html and

 http:// www.kirshnerisms.com/gradeswc.html